julien-klaus/julien-klaus.github.io/_pages/cv.md

   * Organization and execution of the preliminary course in computer science
   * 2020 - 2022: Organization of a learning café for junior students

+* 2013 - 2016: __Research assistent__ at the Friedrich Schiller University Jena
+    * Supervision of programming exercises
+    * Conception and implementation of a universal tutorial
+    * Supervision of students

 * 2011 - 2012: __Research Assistant__ at the University Hospital Jena (Center for radiology)
   * Collaboration on a MediaWiki software package
     - Administration of a MediaWiki